Fact Sheet - Rabies

 Where is rabies found?

-Rabies is transmitted through saliva, primarily via bite wounds.
-It can also be spread when infected saliva comes into contact with a scratch, open wound or the mucous membranes of the mouth, nasal cavity or eyes.
+Rabies is caused by a virus that is transmitted through saliva, primarily via bite wounds.
+The virus can also be transmitted when infected saliva comes into contact with a scratch, open wound or the mucous membranes of the mouth, nose or eyes.
 When the virus enters an animal's body, it moves through the nerves to the brain, where it multiplies quickly.
-The virus then spreads to the salivary glands and other parts of the body.
+The virus can then spreads to the salivary glands and other organs.

-The incubation period (from initial exposure to clinical symptoms) may range from two weeks to many months.
-It can depend on a number of factors, including the strain of rabies and the location of the bite.
-Though animals are not considered infectious during the incubation period, it is important to note that they may be able to transmit the disease several days before showing clinical signs.
+The incubation period (the time from the initial exposure to the appearance of clinical signs) may range from two weeks to many months.
+It can depend on a number of factors, including the strain of rabies virus and the location of the bite.
+During this time, the animal is clinically healthy and generally considered unable to spread the disease to others.
+However, infectious virus may be present in saliva several days before the animal becomes noticeably ill.

 How is rabies diagnosed?

-Rabies can only be definitively diagnosed by examining specific areas of the brain following death.
-To confirm the disease, samples must be tested at a Canadian Food Inspection Agency (CFIA) laboratory.
+Rabies in animals can only be definitively diagnosed by examining specific areas of the brain following death.
+Laboratories of the Canadian Food Inspection Agency (CFIA) provide testing for animals that have potentially exposed a person or a domestic animal to rabies and for human suspect cases.

 Can rabies be treated?

 There is no treatment for rabies once clinical signs appear.
 Medical professionals can administer post-exposure prophylaxis (vaccination) to a person following exposure to an animal suspected of carrying the disease.
-Vaccination is recommended for anyone involved in occupations that put them at high risk of rabies exposure.
+Pre-exposure vaccination is recommended for anyone involved in occupations that put them at high risk of rabies exposure.

 All domestic animals should be vaccinated in areas where rabies is known to occur.
 Canada is not rabies free.
 Animal owners should consult with their veterinarian about an appropriate vaccination schedule for their pets and livestock.